Creativity Found: Finding Creativity Later in Life

 Claire Waite Brown:

-they are there for a reason.
 Something else.
-So why I'm gonna ask it very bluntly, you've already said, you're very glad you did.
-Why did you go back to university to complete your chemistry studies?
-And did you have expectations of what you wanted those completed degrees to lead to?
+So why.
+I'm going to ask it very bluntly.
+You've already said you're very glad you did.
+Why did you go back to university to complete your chemistry studies and did you have expectations of what you wanted those completed degrees to lead to?

 Claire Waite Brown: